Base4Security/BUDA/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-BUDA - Behavioral User-driven Deceptive Activities Framework
+Behavioral User-driven Deceptive Activities Framework (BUDA)
 ============================================================

 BUDA is an deception-based security framework designed to enhance **deception operations** by adding realistic traces of human to deception activities.